publisha/publisha.github.io/pages/create_speare_play_web.md

 ## What's inside the repository?
 When you download this repository, you will find a variety of files, but the 2 important ones are inside the **docs** folder:

-- index.xhtml - this will become the home page for your play.
+- index.html - this will become the home page for your play.
 This page will have the cover image.
-- play.xhtml - this is where the text of the play will be.
+- play.html - this is where the text of the play will be.
 Linked from the home page above.
 - styles.css -  this is where you define the styles for the elements in the play

 You can also have a look at the sample scene inside the **sampleScene** folder